We’d Like to Hear From You!

 Instructor Feedback Reports for Student-Athletes

 ASPSA academic counselors monitor the academic progress of student-athletes throughout the semester.
 Twice per semester, instructor feedback reports are delivered to faculty members requesting information on student-athlete academic performance and class attendance.
 This information is valuable and assists the academic counselors in managing academic support for student-athletes and offering proper guidance to campus services and resources.
 If at any time, a professor would like to share information about a student-athlete’s progress, an email can be sent to ASPSA@unc.edu or directly to the student-athlete’s academic counselor (Staff page).
-These reports are FERPA protected and ASPSA staff are granted consent.
+These reports are FERPA protected and ASPSA staff are granted consent, see the Registrar’s Statement on ASPSA Instructor Feedback Reports.

-This Fall, we will be launching the use of an online form instead of the normal paper copy.
+The Instructor Feedback Reports are delivered to faculty using a secure online form that requires one to log in using the UNC single sign-on to access.
 To read a FAQ page on this online form, please click here: ASPSA Instructor Feedback FAQs

 Student-Athlete Class Absences as a Result of Competition

-UNC-Chapel Hill Class Attendance Policy (Extracted from the Undergraduate Bulletin)
+UNC-Chapel Hill Class Attendance Policy: Resolution 2018-1 (Extracted from the Undergraduate Catalog)

 Class attendance is an expectation for all student-athletes unless the student-athlete misses class as a result of competition, an authorized University activity as outlined in the University Bulletin.
 Travel letters serve as official documentation for missed classes and are provided to student-athletes by the ASPSA office.
 It is the student-athletes’ responsibility to give the letters to their professors and to make arrangements regarding missed work.
 Professors are asked to sign a verification form at the time the travel letter is provided to confirm that the student-athlete has provided the letter in a timely manner.
 If there is ever a question about a student-athlete’s travel schedule, please contact an ASPSA staff member for assistance.
 Although Division I student-athletes practice throughout the year, travel is limited to the season of competition which is different for each team.
 Practice should not interfere with any regular scheduled class times.